Battle of Nuwakot: Background

-Later Prithvi Narayan Shah ascended as the King of Gorkha, upon being crowned, he started to prepare for a war against Nuwakot.
-Shah made Biraj Thapa the commander, as he did not want to make the same mistake as Jayant Rana, so the troops stayed camped at Khimchet.
-Nobles Bhardars who supported Maheswor Pant criticised that Thapa was a coward for spending a long time to attack.
-They incited Prithvi Narayan by telling him that he could capture Nuwakot by mounting an attack.
+Later Prithvi Narayan Shah ascended as the King of Gorkha after the death of his father.
+Upon being crowned, he started to prepare for a war against Nuwakot.
+Shah made Gorkha Bhardars Biraj Thapa Magar the commander.
+As he did not want to make the same mistake as Jayant Rana Magar, so the troops stayed camped at Khimchet.
+Nobles, and Bhardars who supported Maheswor Pant criticised that Biraj Thapa Magar was a coward for spending a long time to attack.
+They incited Prithvi Narayan Shah by telling him that he could capture Nuwakot by mounting an attack.
 So, he sent another force led by Pant who reached the Trishuli River and they climbed the steep slope but Kantipur soldiers had planned that to let the forces climb the hill so they could unexpectedly mount an attack against the Gorkhalis.
 When the soldiers climbed the hill, Mallas aggressively attacked them and defeated them.
-Shah realised needed more military technology and manpower to capture Nuwakot.
+Shah realised he needed more military technology and manpower to capture Nuwakot.

 Preparations

 To prepare for the war, Prithivi Narayan Shah visited Varanasi to get war materials, ammunition, acquire weapons, train the soldiers, and Pilgrims.
 Shah hired some people to drill and practice his soldiers and with the help of craftsman he availed himself to make gunpowder, arrows, shafts, Khundas (sword), and Khukuris.
 He increased the military personnel and gave them proper training to make them more efficient.
 The army included people from any caste including the blacksmiths, cobblers, sweepers, Damai, and anyone who was bodied and physically fit was able to join the crew.

 Shah began to set up friendly relations with neighbouring kingdoms due to the danger to Gorkha if he attacked Kantipur.
-He also sends messengers to ask for assistance in his attempt to capture Nuwakot, Chaubise Rajyas and others rejected to provide military aid but Lamjung established a friendship with Gorkha.
+He also sent messengers to ask for assistance in his attempt to capture Nuwakot, Chaubisi Rajyas and others rejected to provide military aid but Kingdom of Lamjung established a friendship with Gorkha.
 Shah and king of Lamjung signed an agreement that stated that they would attack when Gorkha moves towards the east of Nuwakot.
 After winning over the Nepal Valley, Gorkhali king would provide Lamjung one lakh twenty thousand mohars.
 Shah undertook to receive war materials, increasing the manpower, and getting support from the people for the imminent war.